 FORMAT: This interactive and multidisciplinary seminar combines didactic sessions with case discussions and hands-on exercises.
 The course culminates with attendance at UVA’s weekly Healthcare Ethics and Moral Distress Consult Services meeting.

-SCHEDULE: The program begins at 9 am Sunday, October 20 and ends at 2 pm on Tuesday, October 22.
+SCHEDULE: The program begins at 9 am Sunday, September 28 and ends at 2 pm on Tuesday, September 30.
 Sunday and Monday are dedicated to healthcare ethics consultation.
 Tuesday focuses solely on moral distress consultation and can be attended independent of the rest of the program.
+The program will take place at the Center for Health Humanities and Ethics, UVA West Complex, Collins Building, Room 5382.

 PREREQUISITES: Participants will be expected to obtain and read Core Competencies for Ethics Consultation prior to the training (available at www.asbh.org).

-REGISTRATION: The cost is $1,800/person for the complete course (Sunday through Tuesday) or $500/person for the Moral Distress Consultation sessions only (Tuesday, October 22).
+REGISTRATION: The cost is $1,800/person for the complete course (Sunday through Tuesday) or $500/person for the Moral Distress Consultation sessions only (Tuesday, September 30).
 Pre-registration is required.
-Please see the registration form below.
 Questions: PLEASE CONTACT: Charlene Kaufman @ cmk2b@uvahealth.org

 MEALS: Breakfast: Sunday, Monday, and Tuesday